-All species-from the bacteria on our skin to the birds outside-evolved at some point from a different species.
-Although it may seem that living things today stay much the same from generation to generation, that is not the case because evolution is ongoing.
-Evolution is the process through which the characteristics of a species change over time, which can ultimately cause new species to arise.
+All species -from the bacteria on our skin to the birds outside-evolved from a historically different species.
+Although it may seem that living things today stay much the same from generation to

 The theory of evolution is the unifying theory of biology, meaning it is the framework within which biologists ask questions about the living world.
 Its power is that it provides direction for predictions about living things that are borne out in experiment after experiment.
 The Ukrainian-born American geneticist Theodosius Dobzhansky famously wrote that "nothing makes sense in biology except in the light of evolution."
 He meant that the principle that all life has evolved and diversified from a common ancestor is the foundation from which we understand all other questions in biology.